musesum/Tr3/README.md

 ### Ternaries

+Edges may contain ternaries that switches dataflow.
+Somewhat akin to railroad switch, traffic may flow in either direction and do need to reevealate the switch as passes through.

 conditionals may switch the flow of data
 ```c
 a >> (b ? c : d)  // a flows to either c or d, when b activates
 e << (f ? g : h)  // f directs flow from either g or h, when f acts